FAR -- Part 10

-(c) If an agency contemplates awarding a bundled contract, the agency —
+(c) If an agency contemplates consolidation or bundling, the agency —

-(1) When performing market research, should consult with the local Small Business Administration procurement center representative (PCR).
-If a PCR is not assigned, see 19.402; and
+(1) When performing market research, should consult with the agency small business specialist and the local Small Business Administration procurement center representative (PCR).
+If a PCR is not assigned, see 19.402(a); and

 (d) See 10.003 for the requirement for a prime contractor to perform market research in contracts in excess of $5.5 million for the procurement of items other than commercial items in accordance with section 826 of Public Law 110-181.